andersy005/blog/posts/2019/scipy-2019.md

 tags: scipy, conference
 ---

-# Reflecting on SciPy 2019: My First SciPy, Definitely Not My Last
+# Reflecting on SciPy 2019: My first SciPy, definitely not my last

 It's been a week since SciPy 2019 conference came to a close.
 I had the pleasure of speaking at SciPy 2019 about [**interactive supercomputing with Dask and Jupyter**](https://andersonbanihirwe.dev/talks/dask-jupyter-scipy-2019.html).
 I am so thankful for the chance to speak in the Earth, Ocean, Geo and Atmospheric Science track!
 Here's a recording of my talk: